ice-blockchain/cometbft/multiplex/README.md

 that enables consensus events mapping for the client implementation with extension interfaces for several stages of a consensus instance.

-The `client` package implements a *default* client integration for multiplex features that may be used to *inject custom configuration* and to mutate or otherwise use state machines as they are replicated on the networks.
+The `client` package implements a default client integration and defines the rules for further implementation of multiplex clients.
+A full-featured integration is provided with `MultiplexClient` to satisfy this contract.

 The `server` package defines a server contract for the multiplex library and may be used to interface with a multiplex node backend, e.g. to communicate